Northern gannet: Breeding

 Newly hatched chicks are featherless and are dark blue or black in colour.
 In the second week of life they are covered in white down, replaced over the next five weeks by dark brown feathers flecked with white.
 Young chicks are fed regurgitated semi-digested fish by their parents, who open their mouths wide for their young to fetch the food from the back of their throats.
 Older chicks receive whole fish.
 Unlike the chicks of other species, northern gannet chicks do not move about the nest or flap their wings to ask for food: this reduces the likelihood that they will fall from the nest.

 The adults feed their offspring for around 13 weeks, right up until the time they leave.
-The young birds fledge between 84 and 97 days old, departing by launching themselves off a cliff and flying—a procedure for which it is impossible to practice beforehand.
-If they leave the nest in bad weather they can be mortally wounded as they can be blown against the rocks.
+The young birds fledge between 84 and 97 days old, departing by launching themselves off a cliff and flying—a procedure which is impossible to practice beforehand.
+If they leave the nest in bad weather, they can be mortally wounded as they can be blown against the rocks.
 The young birds are attacked by adults if unattended.
-Once they leave the nest they stay at sea learning to fish and fly, their flight skills being too poor for them to return to the breeding ledges.
+Once they leave the nest, they stay at sea learning to fish and fly, their flight skills being too poor for them to return to the breeding ledges.

 Northern gannets have only one brood a year.
 The survival rate for young birds for their first four years is 30% and the annual survival rate for adults is 91.9%.
 The typical lifespan after becoming adult is 17 years, and the maximum known age is 37 years 4 months 16 days.
 Gannet pairs are monogamous and may remain together over several seasons, if not for all of their lives.
-The pairs separate when their chicks leave the nest but they bond again the following year.
+The pairs separate when their chicks leave the nest, but they bond again the following year.
 Should one of the pair die, the other bird will find another mate.